-4.3 The Council will encourage and work with allotment associations, and will endeavour to attend meetings when requested.
+5.3 The Council will encourage and work with allotment associations, and will endeavour to attend meetings when requested.

-4.4 The Council will promote best practice on all its allotment sites, and encourage sustainable environmental management.
+5.4 The Council will promote best practice on all its allotment sites and encourage sustainable environmental management.
 It will seek to make sites accessible and useable for all allotment tenants.

-4.5 The Council will assist security by providing boundary fences and/or hedges, with lockable access gates at every site.
+5.5 The Council will assist security by providing funding towards boundary fences and/or hedges, with lockable access gates at every site.
 Every tenant will be provided with an access gate key for their personal use only.
 In the interests of maintaining security tenants are asked not to make copies for others to use.
 All keys provided by the Council remain the property of the Council, and together with any additional copies must be returned to the Council when a tenancy comes to an end.

-4.6 The Council will arrange for ground maintenance operations to be carried out on every site through its Grounds Maintenance contract.
-This will include grass cutting on all the roads, (but not the small paths between plots), and boundary hedge cutting
+5.6 The Council will arrange for urgent and health and safety related ground maintenance operations to be carried out working with each association. .

-5. Buildings and Structures
+6. Buildings and Structures